 Does your horse pin their ears back and toss their head the second you approach with a fly mask?
 They might prefer a minimalist style.
 A standard mask without ear coverings provides essential protection for the eyes and face while leaving the ears free.
 This is a great option for horses who are sensitive about their ears or for those who simply don’t need the extra coverage.
 Many owners find that a simple, well-fitting mesh mask protects their horses from flies and insects without causing any fuss.
 It’s a straightforward, effective solution for keeping your horse comfortable.

-The Specialist: Masks for Riding or Medical Needs
+The Specialist: Options for Riding and Recovery

 Some situations call for a more specialized mask.
 If you’re hitting the trails, a riding fly mask made of a sheer, lightweight material can protect your horse’s eyes without obstructing their vision.
 For horses recovering from eye injuries or surgery, you’ll want a mask with a more structured, dome-like shape to keep fabric away from the area.
 Brands like Crusader by Cashel and Kensington offer fantastic options with great airflow and extended coverage for the nose and ears, making them a go-to for many equestrians looking for reliable horse tack.